RTEMS/rtems-docs/filesystem/fileystem_implmentation.rst

 # write()

-The filesystem’s type as well as the node type within the filesystem determine the nature of the processing that must be performed for each of the functions above.
+The filesystem's type as well as the node type within the filesystem determine the nature of the processing that must be performed for each of the functions above.
 The RTEMS filesystem provides a framework that allows new filesystem to be developed and integrated without alteration